-Each chapter takes place in an international city where I worked, capturing the time I spent with the Shah of Iran, Andy Warhol, Salvador Dali, the Beach Boys and many more iconic friends.
-It’s packed with shots by leading fashion photographers of the era including Helmut Newton, Arthur Elgort and the young Stones' photographer, Michael Cooper (who also took his own life at the age of 31), and features the defiant, empowering fashions that superseded the mid-60s wide-eyed waifs in mini-skirts.
+Each chapter takes place in a city where I worked, capturing close – and often hilarious– times spent with Andy Warhol, the Shah of Iran, Salvador Dali, the Beach Boys and many more iconic friends.
+It’s packed with my counter-culture fashion shots by the leading photographers of that era featuring the defiant, empowering fashions that followed the ‘wide-eyed waifs’ wearing mini-skirts.

-Yet this book is not a one-dimensional fashionista rant, or a self-help misery memoir – it's the gripping encounter of a life ripped apart by circumstance and rebuilt with hope, awareness and love.
-Bags and shoes do sit right next to life and death.
-Because real life does not always fit in one box.
+Head Shot is not a one-dimensional fashionista rant, or a self-help misery memoir – it's the gripping journey through a life ripped apart by circumstance and rebuilt with hope, strength and love.

 The first week's pledges are in and, thanks to my loyal supporters, the Head Shot campaign is already 7% funded!
 With your help to share and spread the word, readers can discover how two extremes collided whilst I travelled the world as a model and my entire family died.
 Surviving suicide bereavement is a tall order but pain is a debt that can be paid off by time and lessons learnt.
 Head Shot is…